Back

 Changed ‘Already have an account?’ to ‘No account?
 No fear!’ to act as a mental relaxer that also aligns with TCGplayer’s passionate brand value

-Changed ‘Make one here’ to ‘let’s craft one here’ to create a more community and game style tone
+Changed ‘Make one here’ to ‘let’s craft one here’ to create a more community- and game-style tone

 Headline similar to sign in page is too bland and transactional